Atal Bihari Vajpayee: 2004 general election

 In 2003, news reports suggested a tussle within the BJP with regard to sharing of leadership between Vajpayee and Deputy Prime Minister LK Advani.
 BJP president Venkaiah Naidu had suggested that Advani must lead the party politically at the 2004 general elections, referring to Vajpayee as vikas purush, Hindi for development man, and Advani as loh purush, iron man.
 When Vajpayee subsequently threatened retirement, Naidu backtracked, announcing that the party would contest the elections under the twin leadership of Vajpayee and Advani.

 The NDA was widely expected to retain power after the 2004 general election.
 It announced elections six months ahead of schedule, hoping to capitalise on economic growth, and Vajpayee's peace initiative with Pakistan.
 The 13th Lok Sabha was dissolved before the completion of its term.
 The BJP hoped to capitalise on a perceived 'feel-good factor' and BJP's recent successes in the Assembly elections in Rajasthan, Madhya Pradesh and Chhattisgarh.
 Under the "India Shining" campaign, it released ads proclaiming the economic growth of the nation under the government.

 However, the BJP could only win 138 seats in the 543-seat parliament, with several prominent cabinet ministers being defeated.
 The NDA coalition won 185 seats.
 The Indian National Congress, led by Sonia Gandhi, emerged as the single largest party, winning 145 seats in the election.
 The Congress and its allies, comprising many smaller parties, formed the United Progressive Alliance, accounting for 220 seats in the parliament.
 Vajpayee resigned as prime minister.
 The UPA, with the outside support of communist parties, formed the next government with Manmohan Singh as the prime minister.
+Later, his aide Shiv Kumar Pareek revealed he didn't wanted earlier polls and sensed the defeat earlier.